writings

 Note from a juror: "Gripping, with evocative details that also conjure up a sense of rawness and the willingness to look on terrible things.
 The care the voice employs indicates a speaker who is finally coming to face what's unbearable, and the story brings the reader on this courageous journey.”

-literary memoir (in the works!)
+literary memoir

 public readings